DenisVoloshin/invoice-digitizer/README.md

 # Invoice Digitizer

-The following project provides the solution for 7-segment display representations to regular number
+The following project provides the conversion solution for 7-segment display representations to regular number

 # Design Overview